u-boot/u-boot/doc/develop/py_testing.rst

 avoid the need for `u-boot-test-flash` to actually write U-Boot to flash, thus saving wear on the flash chip(s).

+u-boot-test-release
+'''''''''''''''''''

+When all tests for the board have been executed, this script is called.

+The board can be switched off now.

 Examples
 ''''''''